 There are many lessons an astute investor and student of history can learn from the near-disaster of 1998.
 Here are a few:

 1. Some institutions were now too large to fail.
 They would bring down the whole fragile Western financial system if allowed to fail.
 They have to be bailed out.
-This is now leading to creeping government control of many of the world’s systemically important financial institutions.
+As I write, this is now leading to creeping government control of many of the world’s systemically important financial institutions.
 If they are too large to fail, they must be controlled.

 2. Wall St banks hold a financial gun to the head of Washington lawmakers.
 This is true of almost any country because money is power.
-Bankers will always get their way and will always act in self-interest.
-This culture sows the seeds of its own eventual destruction.
+Bankers will always get their way and will always act in self-interest…until they all go bankrupt from that self-same self-interest in the next crisis that will lead to a global depression and a resetting of the rules.
+This culture of greed sows the seeds of its own eventual destruction.
 It is simply a modern expression of the spirit of mammon condemned by Jesus (Luke 16:13).

 3. The new era of derivatives that emerged in the nineties was opaque, unregulated, highly leveraged and inherently risky.
 It still is.
 As I write, there is now a quadrillion dollars, or a thousand lots of a trillion dollars, in derivatives contracts outstanding.
 This is a ticking time bomb that has already gone off twice.

-4. Bail outs and excessively low interest rates were to be the future solution to bankrupt financial giants, not letting them go.
+4. Bail outs and excessively low interest rates were to be the future solution to bankrupt financial giants.
+Governments should have been letting them go.
 This was called the “Greenspan Put”, after the then head of the Fed, Alan Greenspan.

 5. When financial contracts double in size, they multiply exponentially in complexity.
 Therefore the risk of default also rises exponentially.